chances/ultralight-d/README.md

 # ultralight-d

-Lightweight, high-performance HTML renderer for game and app developers
+SDK bindings and an idiomatic D wrapper of the lightweight, high-performance HTML renderer for game and app developers.